Best photo paper in 2022

 Final thoughts

-While you can get a good idea of a paper from looking at the specs, nothing beats it in your and seeing your print on it.
+While you can get a good idea of a paper from looking at the specs, nothing beats holding it in your hand and seeing your print on it.
 If you are torn between finishes or types, you can usually find sample packs available from companies to test the options before investing in a whole pack or roll.

 The post Best photo paper in 2022 appeared first on Popular Photography.